eclipse-iceoryx/iceoryx/doc/design/polymorphic_handler.md

 // the fooInstance is guaranteed destroyed after guard is destroyed
 // guard could also be held by another static

+// alternatively call a static function on the guard (well-defined) static Foo& sameFooInstance = guard.instance();

+// &fooInstance and &sameFooInstance are equal
 ```

 ### Manage static singleton lifetime dependencies